ratwolfzero/hopalong_python/README.md

 - Description: Attractor points are processed in smaller segments (chunks) while caching points to manage memory usage.
 - Disadvantages: While it keeps memory consumption low, this method adds complexity and overhead, often resulting in performance that is similar to or slower than the two-pass method.

+#### One-Pass Approach without Caching

+- Description: This method attempts to calculate and map points in a single loop without storing previous points.
+- Disadvantages: Requires continuously recalculating the mapping of attractor points to image pixels every time the trajectory extent changesIt making it complicated and ineffective and difficult to ensure accurate pixel mapping

+Possible other, more sophisticated solutions were not taken into consideration

+sohisticated

 ### Conclusion

-The two-pass approach was chosen for its balance of performance, memory efficiency, and simplicity.
-Despite the need to recalculate trajectory points, it avoids the pitfalls of alternative solutions, making it a robust and effective solution for calculating the Hopalong attractor with very high number of iterations.
+Overall, the two-pass approach strikes the best balance of speed, efficiency, and simplicity, making it ideal for high-iteration calculations of the Hopalong Attractor.
+Despite the need to recalculate trajectory points, it avoids the pitfalls of alternative solutions, see lternatives.

     @njit #njit is an alias for nopython=True def compute_trajectory_extents(a, b, c, num):